Promissory Notes: Negotiable Instruments Containing Express Terms Regarding Repayment | Civil Litigations Paralegal Services

 Understanding What Constitutes As a Promissory Note and What Is Meant By a Demand Note Versus a Common Note

-Promissory Notes: Negotiable Instruments Containing Express Terms Regarding Repayment A promissory note is a form of negotiable instrument whereby a party (the issuer) makes an unconditional promise in writing to pay a sum of money to another party (the payee).
-Payment becomes due under a promissory note at fixed time stated within the promissory note or upon receipt of a demand for repayment.
-A promissory note will also contain details of any applicable terms such as a rate of accruing interest, if any.
+Promissory Notes: Negotiable Instruments Containing Express Terms Regarding Repayment A promissory note is a written document in which one party (the issuer) makes an unconditional promise to pay a certain amount of money to another party (the payor).
+Under a promissory note, payment is due at the stated time or upon receiving a request for repayment.
+A promissory note will include information about any applicable terms, such as the rate of interest, if any, that may be accrued.

 The Law

 The Bills of Exchange Act, R.S.C.
 1985, c.
-B-4, addresses promissory notes as a form of financial instrument, along with currency, cheques, among other things, and specifically defines a promissory note as:
+B-4, governs financial instruments such as currency, cheques, among other things, and defines a promissory note as:

 176 (1) A promissory note is an unconditional promise in writing made by one person to another person, signed by the maker, engaging to pay, on demand or at a fixed or determinable future time, a sum certain in money to, or to the order of, a specified person or to bearer.